firmalabs/zcash-android-wallet-sdk/docs/ThreatModel.md

 - can't make it look (to someone else) like the user is sending funds to somewhere they are not.
 - can't make it look (to someone else) like the user is receiving money from somewhere that they are not.
 - can't send money to the user at any address of theirs that the adversary did not already know about.
-- can't cause the app to display an false official-looking message.
+- can't cause the app to display a false official-looking message.
 - can't see any of the user's wallet history when they connect to this lightwalled instance for the first time (after previously using a different one).

 There are some known weaknesses this adversary can exploit.
 In addition to